Ian729/NewsArchive/README.md

 * Linwei Ding, a Chinese national, was arrested in California and accused of uploading hundreds of files to the cloud.
 * Temu, Shein, and streaming and gaming apps looking to break into the U.S. market are spending huge sums to get their wares in front of American consumers.
 * Also, Israel-Hamas talks stall before Ramadan.
-* The disappearance of the Malaysia Airlines flight has remained one of the greatest aviation mysteries of all time.
-A new search may begin soon.

 ![Asian](./asian.png)